shreshthadlakha/youtube-video-downloader-python/read.md

 # YouTube Video Downloader with Python
-_used python to build a CLI version of YouTube video downloader.
+_Used python to build a CLI version of a program to download YouTube videos.
 The program directly downloads the video using URL_

 ## Table of Contents
 -<a href="#overview">Overview</a>